 These are the recipes that people rave about and share the most.
 These are the recipes that people feed their meat eating partners and their picky kids.
 These are the recipes that people make over and over again.
-If there are any on this list that you haven’t tried yet, make it a point and do it!
-I will update this list once a month so that it stays current based on feedback from our private FB group.
+If you haven’t tried these recipes yet, make it a point and do it!
+I’ll update this list once a month so that it stays current based on feedback from our private FB group.

-Today’s recipe has “Top 15 Fave” written all over it (especially the damn cream sauce)
+Today’s recipe has “Top 15 Fave” written all over it (especially that damn cream sauce).

 Fajitas with Spiced Cream Sauce (THIS sauce!)